 Troy Tabor | Media in Ministry

-Working in Cambodia, Troy Tabor needed a flexible program to tailor courses to fit his immediate needs as a media ministries director and a media consultant.
+Working in Cambodia, Troy needed a flexible program to tailor courses to fit his immediate needs as a media ministries director and a media consultant.
 “Thanks to the Master of Arts in Communication program, I have built my personal walk with God and my personal and professional skills through other people who have like-minded passions.”

 Morris Hutchins | Culture of Discipleship

-A Georgia native, senior Morris Hutchins could have easily stayed on the fringes of the Spring Arbor University community, but he opened his heart and, in turn, God opened the doors that changed his life.
+A Georgia native, Morris could have easily stayed on the fringes of the Spring Arbor University community, but he opened his heart and, in turn, God opened the doors that changed his life.
 He wants to change the lives of men around him much in the same way.